cschreib/cobalt/doc/manual/library/packet_system.md

 # The implementation

-In this section we will see how the interface described above is implemented inside the `netcom_base` class.
+In this chapter we will see how the interface described above is implemented inside the `netcom_base` class.
 We will follow the path of sent and received packets, and see which helper classes and functions are involved in each case.

 ## The `netcom_base` class